nd-nuclear-theory/mcscript-ncci/doc/decomposition-tutorial.md

 Wow, we were already converged at 5 lanczos iterations, despite that wifty stray non-integer eigenvalue!
 (The eigenvalue 3.32 was lumped in with 4.0, but it was also so small that it didn't matter.)
-This is maybe *too* nice of an example!
 In fact, how low can we push the number of Lanczos iterations?
 We clearly need at least three iterations to cover three eigenvalues!

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     lanczos_iterations 2